-When you run a business, you are legally required to ensure there's a high standard or electrical safety at work
+When you run a business, you’re legally required to ensure there's a high standard of electrical safety within the workplace

 What is portable electrical equipment?